-UMNS (March 7, 2018) -- The Holston Conference has withdrawn the license for a local pastor who officiated at a same-sex wedding.
-Anna Golladay was serving as associate pastor at St. Marks and St. Elmo United Methodist churches in Chattanooga, ...
+By Kathy L. Gilbert UMNS (March 7, 2018) -- The Holston Conference has withdrawn the license for a local pastor who officiated at a same-sex wedding.
+Anna Golladay was serving as associate pastor at St. Marks and St. Elmo United Methodist churches ...

 Church members step carefully through the debris, pausing to stare at the charred piano, the open ceiling, a soggy Bible.
 They speak softly and briefly.“Didn’t we put that carpet down when you all were here?”
 “That was such a magnificent organ.” ...